chinapedia/wikipedia.abstract.en/Page/Epilepsy.md

 Signs and symptoms

-Epilpesia.ogv Attaque;_Periode_Epileptoide._Planche_XVII._Wellcome_L0074938.jpg Bittentongue.JPG Epilepsy is characterized by a long-term risk of recurrent seizures.[36]
+Epilepsy is characterized by a long-term risk of recurrent seizures.[36]
 These seizures may present in several ways depending on the part of the brain involved and the person's age.[37][38]

 Seizures